shadany7824/OpenParrot_6RR-PLUS/README.md

 | WMMT6RR+ | `4.01.04` | `In progress` |
 | WMSI | `1.00.??` | `Not working dude.` |

+## Bug
+ - The revision is wrongly displayed when you try boot the game.
+It will be fix soon.
+ - The game is stuck on update check when boot.
+For temporary fix, just reacquire the network status on Test Menu.

 ## How to use
 Don't, yet.
 (But you'd be able to use it with TeknoParrotUI or something.)